 Local Battery Manufacturing: In order to reduce the reliance on battery imports, huge investments are being made to encourage local manufacturing for batteries.
 This will further reduce the cost of Electric vehicles in India.

-As the automobile runs on an electric engine as opposed to a petrol one, the best thing about EV is that it is 100 percent emission-free perse.
-Electric vehicles also minimize noise pollution.
+As the automobile runs on an electric engine as opposed to a petrol one, the best thing about EV is that it is 100 percent emission-free perse and also minimizes noise pollution.

-- On a flip side, the electricity is generated through coal power plants, which are one of major polluting machines.
+On the flip side, the electricity is generated through coal power plants, which are one of the major polluting machines.
+In addition, environmental advocates also point out battery manufacturing, which requires lithium, nickel, and cobalt – which are considered pollutants and precious Earth’s resources.

 Both the points can be countered if sustainable and renewable practices are adopted.

-We have already written of how post-COVID, the dynamics of urban transport would change and electric vehicles would be an important cog in that wheel.
+We have already written about how post-COVID, the dynamics of urban transport would change and electric vehicles would be an important cog in that wheel.